claus-e-andersen/clanLattice/README.md

 ===========

 clanLattice is an R package.
-The purpose of the package is to provide functions that facilitate creation of graphs using the Lattice graphical system in R. Lattice is a panel-based, high-level data visualization system mainly authored by Deepayan Sarkar [1].
-The system is a re-implementation and improvement of Trellis plots from S-plus which in turn was designed based on original research by Bill Cleveland from Bell Labs [2].
+The purpose of the package is to provide functions that facilitate creation of graphs using the Lattice graphical system in R. Lattice is a panel-based, high-level data visualization system authored by Deepayan Sarkar [1] using grid graphics [2].
+The Lattice system is a re-implementation and improvement of Trellis plots from S-plus which in turn was designed based on original research by Bill Cleveland from Bell Labs [3].

 The use of panel functions in Lattice plots means that it is easy to present specific modelling results or other supplementary information within each panel.